bostaunieux/unifi-protect-mqtt/README.md

     ```

 ## Guide
-This will publish start and stop events when motion is detected to a topic with the following format:
+This will publish start and stop events when motion is detected to a topic with the following format: `unifi/camera/motion/{snakecase_camera_name}`

+Sample topic
 ```
-unifi/camera/motion/{snakecase_camera_name}
+unifi/camera/motion/front_door
 ```
-Sample topic: `unifi/camera/motion/front_door`

 The body will be JSON-formatted with the following keys